cocreators-ee/aperture-control/README.md

 ## How to run Aperture Control

-First, fork this repo and edit the contents of `recipes` to match your needs.
+You should likely start off by taking a look at [https://github.com/Lieturd/aperture-control-example](https://github.com/Lieturd/aperture-control-example) for how to set up a good amount of basic things, fork it, and then edit the contents of `recipes` to match your needs.
 You can find a number of pre-made "recipes" to accomplish various tasks in [https://github.com/Lieturd/aperture-control-recipes](https://github.com/Lieturd/aperture-control-recipes).

 If you care about the order of execution use numbered prefixes such as `01-first-things.cmd`.

-Then launch PowerShell as Administrator and paste this in it (editing the last bit for the repository).
+Once you have a repository set up in GitHub with the contents you want, launch PowerShell as Administrator and paste this in it (editing the last bit for the repository).

 ```
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted